First NHL game in Philadelphia set stage for Hutton's career

 “At that point in my career I really wasn’t ready for the NHL,” Hutton said.
 “We got to play against New Jersey and got to see Marty Brodeur play firsthand.
 Just the whole experience was kind of a bit eye-opening.”

 Hutton didn’t play that March 28 afternoon but won’t forget it.
-On Monday night, he was tapped to start for the St. Louis Blues in the same Philadelphia arena that gave him a brief NHL cameo and helped jumpstart his career.
+On Monday night, started for the St. Louis Blues in the same Philadelphia arena that gave him a brief NHL cameo and helped jumpstart his career.

 “I don’t think I can sit here and say to be truthful with you that I thought I was going to be” an NHL goalie, Hutton said by phone recently.
 “It was still so far away to think that I would be a full-time NHL guy.”